 A worker-owned cooperative is a business that is owned and democratically operated by the people who work there.
-Worker co-ops can be found in a range of industries across the country and around the world–from sewing companies in North Carolina to bakeries in Austin, TX.
+Worker co-ops can be found in a range of industries across the country and around the world — from sewing companies in North Carolina to residential cleaning companies in Austin.
 As members of a cooperative, workers have a direct say over key decisions that affect their workplace, share the profits and losses equitably among themselves, and enjoy the dignity and security that comes with having a direct stake and a voice in their business.

 Worker cooperatives go beyond business as usual.
 Instead of being driven solely by profits, or the “bottom line”, worker cooperatives often have a “triple bottom line,” measuring success not simply by the money they earn, but by the well-being of their workers; their sustainability as a business; and their overall contribution to the community and the environment.
 Worker co-ops also tend to create: